Thanjavur Quartet

 They excelled in the art of Bharatanatyam.
-The brothers were employed in the courts of the Maratha King Serfoji II at Thanjavur initially, and then moved to Travancore to the court of Swathi Thirunal.
+The brothers were employed in the courts of the Maratha King Sarfoji II at Thanjavur initially, and then moved to Travancore to the court of Swathi Thirunal.
 The Tanjore brothers gave the actual form of the recent day repertoire of Bharatanatyam - The Margam.
 The eldest of all the four brothers, Chinnayya moved to the Royal Court of Mysore during the rule of Krishnaraja Wadiyar III and composed many songs in praise of him.
 While his famous Thillana in Kapi Raga and Adi Tala is in praise of the Mysore King Sri Chamarajendra Wadiyar X and is one the most popular compositions.
-Ponnaiah Pillai, the second eldest of the four brothers, should not be confused with his namesake descendent who was also an accomplished composer musician and was conferred Sangeet Kalanidhi award in 1933.
+Ponnayya Pillai, the second eldest of the four brothers, should not be confused with his namesake descendent who was also an accomplished composer musician and was conferred Sangeet Kalanidhi award in 1933.

 Musical training

 At the encouragement of the King they learnt the nuances of Carnatic music from a number of exponents of their time, including Muthuswami Dikshitar.
 Dikshitar appreciated Vadivelu Pillai as an ekasandhagrahi, one who had the ability to repeat a song heard only once.
 The quartet wrote a set of nine songs called navaratna mela in tribute of their teacher.

 After a stint at the courts of Serfoji, the brothers moved to Travancore and were patronised by Swati Tirunal.
 The king appointed Vadivelu Pillai as the court musician.
 Vadivelu Pillai also learnt to play the violin gained expertise and demonstrated that not only Kalpita sangeetam but Manodharma sangeetam could also be easily and deftly played on the instrument.
 Vadivelu was the first to introduce Violin instrument to Carnatic music.